jurassicplayer/OTLN-Calibre-Metadata/README.md

 - Use your brain.
 If Yen Press has the same description for multiple volumes, but GoodReads has a unique description, opt for the unique one unless it deviates too far from the other descriptions structure.
 (Ex.
 86 vol.5 & vol.6)

 ### To-Do
-- Make a script that move files from a fresh copy to the correct folders with the correct filenames (generate list from my list and use checksums to determine filepaths)
+- Make a script that move files from a fresh copy to the correct folders with the correct filenames (generate list from my list and use checksums to determine filepaths?)
 - Provide a clean update path and directions for updating set
 - Revisit series: Code Geass, Dance in the Vampire Bund, Death Note
     - These are older light novels with only OCR scans and some metadata may be incorrect.

-### Current Progress (based on v17.2)
+### Current Progress (based on v18.0)
-100/450 (22.22%) Series
+100/457 (21.88%) Series
 0/43 (0.0%) Yaoi Series